postgres-ai/docs/docs/get-started.md

 ---
 id: get-started
-title: Getting started with Database Lab
+title: Database Lab Documentation
 hide_title: false
-sidebar_label: Getting started
+sidebar_label: Documentation Home
 slug: /
 description: Database Lab is used to boost software development via enabling ultra-fast provisioning of databases of any size.
 Developers, DBAs, and QA engineers work with full-sized independent clones of PostgreSQL databases.
 Development and testing tasks are accomplished much faster, with more iterations done, with better quality achieved and with much less money spent.
 keywords: